catherinedevlin/ddl-generator/README.rst

 - Supports all SQL dialects supported by SQLAlchemy
 - Coerces data into numeric or date form if possible
+- Takes table name from file name

 Credits
 -------

 - Mike Bayer for sqlalchemy
 - coldfix and Mark Ransom for their StackOverflow answers
+- Audrey Roy for cookiecutter